Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 To get a prediction for a specific disease, simply copy and paste the parameters for that disease in the format mentioned above.
 The model will analyze the input parameters and provide a prediction for the disease based on the provided data.

 Remember to include all relevant parameters in the input to receive accurate predictions.

+## Troubleshooting
+If you encounter any issues or have questions, please don't hesitate to reach out for support.

+## Author
+Sudhanshu Ambastha